hzeller/beagleg/INSTALL.md

 uncommenting the line `uboot_overlay_pru=/lib/firmware/AM335X-PRU-UIO-00A0.dtbo`.

-Before rebooting, you will also need to have an updated version of your kernel as you may suffer a bug that will not correctly load the uio_pruss module.
+Before rebooting, you will also need to have an updated version of your kernel as you may suffer a bug that will not correctly load the uio_pruss module and device tree overlay.

-To do so, run `sudo -s -- apt-get update; apt-get upgrade` and on completion, execute a reboot.
+To do so, run `sudo apt-get update; sudo apt-get upgrade` and on completion, execute a reboot.

 ## Install BeagleG